akashw-22/basic-face-detetcion/README.md

 # basic-face-detetcion
-this is a basic face and eye detection using the cv2 library using haar feature based classifier.
+this is a basic face and eye detection with the cv2 library using haar feature based classifier.